skeeto/hash-prospector/README.md

 ## Discovered Hash Functions

-This hash function has an extremely low bias, lower than any other 32-bit hash function I've found elsewhere.
+This hash function has an extremely low bias.
+The only 32-bit function I've seen with an even lower bias is the MurmurHash3 finalizer.

 ```c
 // exact bias: 0.34968228323361017